lightbend/kalix-jvm-sdk/sdk/spring-sdk/README.md

 To define a Value Entity, one will need to do 4 simple steps:

 1. create a class that extends `ValueEntity<S>`, where `S` is the state type this entity will store (what might usually be called a domain model class)
-2. make sure to annotate such class with `@EntityKey` and pass name of the path param that will be used as the entity unique identifier
+2. make sure to annotate such class with `@EntityKey` and pass name of the path parameter that will be used as the entity unique identifier
 3. make sure to annotate such class with `@EntityType` and pass a unique name for this entity type
 4. make use of Spring's RequestMapping annotation to define the routes to your entity